Segs/Segs/README.md

 useradd -s /bin/bash -r segs
 chmod o+w /usr/src /opt
 ```
-NOTE: Please be aware that segs may pose security risks, and that permissions may need to be adjusted for use on the internet.
+NOTE: Please be aware that segs may pose security risks, and that permissions and firewall may need to be adjusted for use on the internet.

 **3. Build SEGS-Server binarys**